Supplementary data: Nova Scotia

 Topic: Maintaining healthy body weight

-Title of image: Percentage of individuals in NS (aged ≥ 18) classified as overweight or obese in 2017-2018, by sex
+Title of image: Percentage of males in NS (aged ≥ 18) classified as overweight or obese, by income quintile

 Data source: Canadian Community Health Survey